MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-system-requirements.md

 - NET Framework 4 or .NET Framework 4.5 is required.

 ### Web console

 - Operating System: See [Server Operating System requirements](#server-operating-system-requirements).
-- Client web browser:  Internet Explorer 11 and SilverLight 5
+- Client web browser for Silverlight-enabled dashboards:  For backwards compatibility with Silverlight-enabled dashboards, Internet Explorer 11 and Silverlight 5 is required.
+- Client web browser for HTLM5 web console:

+    - Internet Explorer version 11
+    - Microsoft Edge version 40 and higher
+    - Google Chrome version 61 and higher
+    - Firefox version 56 and higher

 - Internet Information Services:  IIS 7.5 and later versions, with the IIS Management Console and the following role services installed:

     - Static Content